 Because radioactive iodine uses radioactivity, certain precautions should be taken after the procedure.
 These precautions help reduce exposure to radioactivity to loved ones or the people you live with.

-Because of this risk, doctors often make recommendations to avoid sexual intercourse, avoid contact with children, breastfeed, avoid sleeping next to people, and avoid conception for days or months after the procedure.
+Because of this risk, doctors often make recommendations to avoid sexual intercourse, avoid contact with children, breastfeeding, avoid sleeping next to people, and avoid conception for days or months after the procedure.

 Certain activities, such as sleeping near someone, returning to work, preparing food for others, being in public places, traveling (traveling by plane and traveling by car), sharing utensils with other people, and sitting in a shared bathroom should only be avoided, for up to 5-7 days.

-While others, such as attempting conception, should be avoided for at least 6 months.
+While others, such as attempting conception, should be avoided for at least six months.
 These precautions and recommendations from your doctor may vary.

-Radioactive iodine is a relatively safe and very effective treatment for hyperthyroidism and thyroid cancer.
-Like any procedure, be sure to weigh the potential benefits against the risks because this procedure is not without side effects.
+Radioactive iodine is a relatively safe and effective treatment for hyperthyroidism and thyroid cancer.
+Like any procedure, weigh the potential benefits against the risks because this procedure is not without side effects.

-Radioactive iodine results in permanent damage to your thyroid gland that will leave you dependent on thyroid medications for the rest of your life.
+Radioactive iodine permanently damages the thyroid gland, leaving you dependent on thyroid medications for the rest of your life.

-This thyroid hormone supplementation, if not done correctly, can increase your risk of weight gain, cardiovascular disease, and other side effects.
+If not done correctly, this thyroid hormone supplementation can increase your risk of weight gain, cardiovascular disease, and other side effects.